intel-analytics/ipex-llm/python/orca/tutorial/pytorch/pytorch_yarn_tutorial.md

 * `--archives`: upload the Conda archive to YARN;
 * `--properties-file`: upload the BigDL configuration properties to YARN;
 * `--py-files`: upload extra Python dependency files to YARN;
-* `--conf spark.pyspark.driver.python`: set the Python location in Conda archive as driver's Python environment (get the location by running `which python`);
+* `--conf spark.pyspark.driver.python`: set the Python location in Conda archive as driver's Python environment (find the location by running `which python`);
 * `--conf spark.pyspark.python`: set the Python location in Conda archive as executors' Python environment;
 * `--conf spark.driver.extraClassPath`: upload and register the BigDL jars files to the driver's classpath;
 * `--conf spark.executor.extraClassPath`: upload and register the BigDL jars files to the executors' classpath;